ipld/ipld/README.md

 [![](https://img.shields.io/badge/project-IPFS-blue.svg?style=flat-square)](http://ipfs.io/)
 [![](https://img.shields.io/badge/freenode-%23ipfs-blue.svg?style=flat-square)](http://webchat.freenode.net/?channels=%23ipfs)

 > This repository contains the specs about IPLD.
-Some day we will hopefully transform these specs into RFCs.
-For now, they assume a high level of familiarity with the concepts.

 ## Work In Progress

-Warning: this is a work in progress.
+**Warning**: this is a work in progress.
 IPLD is a young body of work and we want to get it right.
 We will continue to evaluate and re-think pieces.
-At this point, the IPLD specs are solid enough to produce interoperable implementations in different languages.

 **Specs are not finished yet.
 We use the following tag system to identify their state:**